Inclusions

 Located centrally in the Mark Square area, the St. Mark's Museum is connected to almost all of Venice.

-As you climb the stairs towards the St. Mark's Museum, you’ll find the Sala dei Banchetti, also known as the Banquet Hall.
-This magnificent room is home to the mesmerizing red velvet throne of Doge's Chapel, a sight to behold with numerous fabrics and tapestries, adding to the room's allure.
-If you find yourself in need of a break, this spot conveniently provides restroom facilities, a vending machine, and even a chance to grab a refreshing water bottle with just a short walk ahead.
+As you ascend the stairs to St. Mark's Museum, you'll find the Sala dei Banchetti, or Banquet Hall.
+The room houses the intriguing red velvet throne of Doge's Chapel, embellished with various fabrics and tapestries.
+Conveniently, restroom facilities, a vending machine, and access to refreshing water bottles are available nearby, making it a perfect spot for a break.

-The St. Mark Basilica is lined with numerous hues of silk along with silver tapestries.
-These are dedicated to the life of the Christian missionary and the author of one of the four gospels St. Mark.
-Inside the museum, a dedicated section features woolen tapestries depicting episodes from the Passion of Christ, specifically the period leading up to His death.
-These valuable tapestries hold great significance, particularly for history enthusiasts, offering a captivating glimpse into this pivotal chapter of Christian history.
+The Basilica boasts a rich display of silk and silver tapestries dedicated to the life of St. Mark, a Christian missionary and gospel author.
+The museum also features woolen tapestries depicting episodes from the Passion of Christ, focusing on the events leading up to His death.
+Valuable for history enthusiasts, they offer a captivating glimpse into this pivotal Christian chapter.

-The Museum of San Marco, also known as St. Mark's Museum, boasts an extensive collection of artifacts that portray significant episodes from Christianity's history.
-It showcases architectural remnants from Italy, Greece, and Constantinople.
-In addition to the masterpiece of the Quadriga of St. Mark, the museum also houses stunning mosaic sculptures, adorned with intricate paintings and floral designs on grand panels.
-Don’t miss gawking at the remarkable 14th-century wood-based painting by Venetian artist Paolo Veneziano, which beautifully depicts the life story of St. Mark.
+The Museum hosts a vast collection of artifacts depicting pivotal moments from Christianity's history.
+It also displays architectural remnants from Italy, Greece, and Constantinople.
+Alongside the renowned Quadriga of St. Mark, there are exquisite mosaic sculptures with intricate paintings and floral designs on grand panels.
+Do admire the stunning 14th-century wood-based painting by Venetian artist Paolo Veneziano, illustrating the life story of St. Mark.

 No, you must purchase a ticket separately to witness the St. Mark's Museum collection.
 Even though entry to St. Mark's Basilica is free, the distinct sections within the Basilica levies charge to the visitors.
 This includes Museum, Treasury, Pala d'Oro, and the Bell Tower.
 If you don't purchase a ticket on the go, you might have to wait in long lines at the entrance of all the sections.